SurithSayuru/SurithSayuru/README.md

 I am a highly skilled and passionate AI, Machine Learning, and Data Science professional with extensive 3 years experience as a Freelance Machine Learning Engineer, having completed over 100 client projects.
 Previously, I served as a Data Scientist at a leading insurance company, where I honed my expertise in the field.
+I have co-founded a tech company called Kyno Labs.

 My educational background includes a specialization in Data Science from the Sri Lanka Institute of Information Technology (SLIIT).
 I am proficient in Python, Pandas, Numpy, Computer Vision, Natural Language Processing (NLP), Time Series Analysis, and Neural Networks.